 I want to look at what we have, what the church is right now, and ask, Do you think that maybe this is exactly what God intended when he created the church?
 Maybe the church as we have it provides the very conditions and proper company congenial for growing up in Christ, for becoming mature, for arriving at the measure of the stature of Christ.
 Maybe God knows what he is doing, giving us church, this church.

 While working with only 12 people at a time might seem too limited to make a big difference in the church at large, we observe that the impact is much wider than the numbers might suggest—and perhaps not surprising given what Jesus did with his 12, right?
-Each of the dialoguers returns home to her or his faith community, family, job, and neighborhood equipped not only with deeper love and curiosity for the “other” but also with improved listening and question-creating skills, and—most importantly—the hope that comes with having personally experienced unity amidst disagreement.
-Your donations to The Sider Center can have this kind of ripple effect, as well.
+Each of the dialoguers returns home to her or his faith community, family, job, and neighborhood equipped not only with deeper love and curiosity for the "other" but also with improved listening and question-creating skills, and—most importantly—the hope that comes with having personally experienced unity amidst disagreement.
+Your donations can have this kind of ripple effect, as well.
 Here are some of the good fruits of your generosity:

 One man, a scientist and an elder in a conservative evangelical church in the Northeast, found a number of opportunities to talk with people in his congregation about his experiences at the dialogue and about the importance of engaging constructively and compassionately with LGBTQ people.
 This included teaching an adult Sunday school class on the topic.
 Before teaching, however, he shared his outline with his new gay brothers and sisters, seeking their input to make sure that his lesson accurately and sensitively depicted the dilemmas that many of them face in their own churches.